yutingbaby/yutingbaby.github.io/index.md

-# Recent Data Projects
+# Data Science Projects
+Welcome to read about my data science projects.

 ---
-Welcome to read about my data science projects.

 ## [Project 1: Movie Revenue Prediction](/MovieProject)
 Using NLP (sentiment analysis & key word extration) with xgboost to predict Movies' revenues and make recommendations for movie producers